Child Custody (Hadana) in Bahrain

 What is this right?

-• Shia (Ja'fari) practice: Traditionally, the mother has custody of boys until age 2 and girls until age 7, after which custody transfers to the father.
-However, courts may depart from this in the child's interest.
+• Ja'fari (Shia) tradition: Historically, the mother has custody of boys until age 2 and girls until age 7, after which custody transfers to the father.
+This is a much shorter period than Sunni law, though Ja'fari judges increasingly consider the child's welfare.

-• Conditions for the custodian: The custodial parent must be of sound mind, able to care for the child, and not remarried to a non-relative of the child (this condition applies more strictly to mothers under traditional rules).
+• Custodian conditions: The custodial parent must be of sound mind, able to provide care, and (under traditional rules) not remarried to a non-relative of the child.
+Remarriage affects custody more strictly in Ja'fari courts.

-• Visitation: The non-custodial parent has a legal right to regular visitation, and the court sets the schedule if the parents cannot agree.
+• Visitation rights: The non-custodial parent has a legal right to regular visitation.
+If parents cannot agree, the court sets a schedule.

-• Travel restrictions: The custodial parent generally cannot take the child abroad without the other parent's consent or a court order.
+• Travel restrictions: The custodial parent cannot take the child abroad without the other parent's written consent or a court order.

 When does it apply?